hansinahuja/Semantic-Segmentation/README.md

 ## Result visualisation

 Model tested on data in `./dataset/test/`.
+An accuracy of 86.76% was obtained.
 Some of the results are as follows:

 ![Results](img/results.JPG)